 Exchange Online migration is a complicated project in a large organisation.
 So complicated that some organisations haven’t completed this yet.
 There’s many technical integrations and operational processes with this service.
 Here’s a post about technical and operational problems that can occur when migrating email to Exchange Online.
 What has tripped you up in an Exchange migration?
 Let me know what I’ve missed!

 I fancied a break and change of workplace.
 So my wife and I both resigned from our jobs and we’re taking the summer off. 😎

 This post has some KQL to report usage of Internet Explorer.

 This post has some KQL to report CISA Known Exploited Vulns within your environment.

 This post has some KQL to report “who read the sensitive email and who opened the sensitive attachment” using Defender for Office365 and Defender for Endpoint.

 This post has some KQL to report on files uploaded to cloud via Microsoft or Google browsers.
-It requires Office365 sensitivity labels, Defender for EndPoint and (for Google Chrome) the Microsoft Compliance extention.
-M365 has a Activity Explorer GUI for exploring activity around files.
-If the files have been classified using Office365 sensitivity labels you can focus on your most sensitive documents.
-This interface is fine for a demo but you’re unable to save the searches and filters for reuse and you’ll want to filter out ‘normal’ approved activity.
+It requires Office365 sensitivity labels, Defender for EndPoint and (for Google Chrome) the Microsoft Compliance extention

 Securing Windows PCs starts with managing local administator access.
 Microsoft Defender for Endpoint logs every login and records if it was a local admin.
-Use the following KQL query in the Advanced Hunting portal to create a report.
-Use Active Directory Group Policy to manage the local admins that need to be there for support or management tools.
-Take care with this policy, one setting removes all admins EXCEPT the ones in the GPO.
+Use this KQL query in the Advanced Hunting portal to create a report.